westonganger/rearmed-rb/README.md

 # Rearmed Ruby
 <a href='https://ko-fi.com/A5071NK' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a' border='0' alt='Buy Me a Coffee' /></a>

-A collection of helpful methods and monkey patches for Objects, Strings, Enumerables, Arrays, Hash, Dates
+A collection of helpful methods and monkey patches for Objects, Strings, Enumerables, Arrays, Hash, Dates.
+[Rearmed is a collection of plugins](https://github.com/westonganger?utf8=%E2%9C%93&tab=repositories&q=rearmed) which are driven by making life easier & coding more natural.

 I have recently extracted the Rails and Minitest monkey patches to another gem https://github.com/westonganger/rearmed_rails because the Rails methods are getting quite extensive.